List of countries that border only one other country

-This is a list of countries that have a land border with only one other country.
-Some on this list have a maritime border with additional countries: for example Denmark "borders" by sea Sweden, Norway and Canada (between Greenland and Baffin Island); while, in addition to Denmark, Canada also has a sea boundary with France (between the island of Newfoundland and the territory of St. Pierre and Miquelon).
-Some countries, which are not listed here, have no land border but do have a maritime border with a single other country, such as Sri Lanka.
+This is a list of sovereign state that have a land border with only one other.
+Some on this list have a maritime border with additional countries.
+Some which are not listed here have no land border but do have a maritime border with a single other state; an example is Sri Lanka.

-There are generally four arrangements by which a country would have a single land border:
+There are generally three arrangements by which a state would have a single land border: